‘Bachelor’ And ‘Bachelorette’ Contestants Often Gain Weight While On The Show

 If you’ve ever tuned into either the Bachelor, Bachelorette, or any spinoffs of the franchise, you know that most of the contestants are typically pretty fit and possess above average looks.
 It’s not very common to see anyone that appears to be in bad physical health or overweight.
 For the most part, you’re seeing toned arms and flat stomachs.
 This has brought about the question of whether or not Bachelor and Bachelorette contestants have to be in shape or stay in shape throughout the time they spend on the show.
 Alumni of the television series claim that this is not the case.
 In fact, many contestants often put on a few pounds during filming, according to Entertainment Cheat Sheet.

-While these drama fueled television programs may seem pretty exciting in particular scenes, the reality is that a lot of the time the contestants are just sitting around.
+While these drama-fueled television programs may seem pretty exciting in particular scenes, the reality is that a lot of the time the contestants are just sitting around.
 When they don’t have a date to attend on that particular day, they are just expected to lounge around in the infamous Bachelor mansion.
-Of course this is pretty a luxurious location to spend free time at considering it features a fancy pool and kitchen staff.
+Of course, this is pretty a luxurious location to spend free time at considering it features a fancy pool and kitchen staff.
 Nevertheless, one thing that is missing from the property is a gym or any access to fitness equipment whatsoever.
 There is also no TV, no cellphones, and no Internet access.

 Monday Motivation with the Bachelor nation boys for you all????????
 Thanks @musclepharm for an amazing charity event. ????????????????
 Tag your fitness partner and let me know what challenge you’re ready for next! pic.twitter.com/yM1IQQNU3A